-Year in Review: WTF Moments
+Year in Review: 2017's Most WTF Moments

 Marcel

 The ad industry may be fed up with the sprawl and cost of the Cannes Lions International Festival of Creativity, but only Publicis Groupe has come up with a reason to skip it and other awards shows for a year.
-Marcel, the company explained, was an AI-

-powered intranet under development requiring "all investments and focus" from across the group.
+Marcel, the company explained, was an AI-powered intranet under development requiring "all investments and focus" from across the group.
 Barton F. Graf answered with a video touting its own new internal operating system, S.H.O.U.T., which facilitates intra-- agency communication via yelling.